-To ensure the instability of the polynomial NGRC models is not caused by a poor choice of hyperparameters, we repeated our experiments for a wide range of time resolutions $\Delta t$, training trajectory lengths $\Ntrain$, numbers of training trajectories $\Ntraj$ (\cref{fig:error_n_trj}), and values for regularization coefficient $\lambda$ spanning ten orders of magnitude (\cref{fig:error_lambda}).
+To ensure the instability of the polynomial NGRC models is not caused by a poor choice of hyperparameters, we have repeated our experiments for a wide range of time resolutions $\Delta t$, training trajectory lengths $\Ntrain$, numbers of training trajectories $\Ntraj$ (\cref{fig:error_n_trj}), and values for regularization coefficient $\lambda$ spanning ten orders of magnitude (\cref{fig:error_lambda}).
 The performance of Model I was not significantly improved in any case. \\

 \textbf{Model II (Radial Basis Features)}.
 For NGRC models using radial basis functions as the readout nonlinearity, the solutions no longer blow up as they did in Model I above.
-This is encouraging, but perhaps unsurprising, as the RBF are much closer to the nonlinearity in the original equations describing the magnetic pendulum system.
+This is encouraging though perhaps unsurprising, as the RBFs are much closer to the nonlinearity in the original equations describing the magnetic pendulum system.
 Unfortunately, the accuracy of the NGRC models in predicting basins remains poor.

 \Cref{fig:radial} shows representative NGRC basin predictions as the number of radial basis functions is increased from $\NRBF = 10$ to $\NRBF = 1000$.
 In all cases, fits to the training data are impeccable, with the root-mean-square error (RMSE) ranging from $0.003$ ($\NRBF=10$) to $0.0005$ ($\NRBF = 1000$).
 As more and more RBFs are included, the predictions can be visibly improved, but this improvement is very slow.
 For example, at $\NRBF = 1000$ (\cref{fig:radial}f), the trained model predicts the correct basin for only 53.4\% of the initial conditions under study ($p = 0.466$).
 Moreover, most of this accuracy is attributable to the large central portions of the basins near the attractors, in which the dynamics are closest to linear.
 Outside of these regions, the NGRC basin map may appear fractal, but the basin predictions themselves are scarcely better than random guesses.
 This deprives us of accurate forecasts in precisely the regions of the phase space where the outcome is most in question.